xStarbound/xStarbound/doc/lua/widget.md

 # `widget`

 The `widget` table contains callbacks used to manipulate and get data about widgets in a scripted pane.
+This table is available within the following script contexts:

+- pane scripts
+- container interface scripts

 The `widgetName` passed into most of these callbacks can contain period separators for getting children.
 This is *distinct* from the JSON path syntax explained in `root.md`.